 High School Counselor Requirements, Duties and Career Information

 A high school counselor plays the role of academic advisor to high school students.
-The first priority of the counselor is to ensure that students perform their best academically.
-If students are not meeting course requirements or are having disciplinary problems, the high school counselor intervenes, sometimes with the collaboration of parents, to remedy the situation.
+If students are not meeting course requirements or are having disciplinary problems, high school counselors may intervene to remedy the situation.
+High school counselors usually earn a master's degree or complete some graduate courses.
+Teaching certification and experience may also be required.

 High School Counselor Requirements